kjellr/photocopier/readme.txt

 = How does this work? =

-The block style applies a handful of CSS filters to your images.
+The block style applies a handful of CSS filters to your images or text.
 It looks kind of like a photocopy.

+= Why are the text styles labeled experimental? =

+These filters are a little unpredictable — different browsers render them in different ways.
+But hey, photocopiers are a little unpredictable too!
+It's more lifelike this way.

 = Are there any known issues? =

-- It doesn't play great with Image block captions at the moment.
-The overlay pattern sometimes shows up behind it.
+- The effect doesn't play great with Image block captions at the moment.
+The overlay pattern sometimes shows up behind the caption.
 - The warped styles cut off the resize drag handles.

 = Can I contribute to this plugin? =